-Chapter 6 Guest Network
+Chapter 5 Guest Network

-6. 1.
+5. 1.
 Create a Network for Guests

-1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router.
+1. Visit http://tplinkwifi.net, and log in with the username and password you set for the router.

 - 2. Go to Advanced > Guest Network.
 Locate the Wireless section. - 3.
-Create a guest network as needed. - 1) Select 2.4GHz or 5GHz network and tick the Enable Guest Network checkbox. - 2) Customize the SSID.
+Create a guest network as needed. - 1) Enable 2.4GHz Wireless network or 5GHz Wireless network. - 2) Customize the SSID.
 Don't select Hide SSID unless you want your guests to manually input the SSID for guest network access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and customize your own password.